Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

-Blue sapphires are renowned for their unparalleled beauty in the gem trade, making them one of the most popular gemstones for engagement rings alongside the diamond.
+Blue sapphires are admired for their striking appearance in the gem trade, making them one of the most popular gemstones for engagement rings alongside the diamond.
 Sapphire is also the birthstone for those born in September and is the gem associated with the 5th and 45th wedding anniversaries.

 While blue is undoubtedly the most popular color variety seen in commercial jewelry, sapphires also come in a range of other colors, including yellow, pink, green, orange, purple, and black.
-In addition, white sapphires make an excellent alternative to diamonds.
+These non-blue varieties are often referred to as fancy sapphires.
+White sapphires are also available and make an excellent alternative to diamonds.

 Besides the different colored sapphires, there is also quite a lot of variation between the blue gems themselves.
 This is due to their origin and composition and whether or not they have been treated.
-Thus, the prices for blue sapphires can also vary considerably.
+Depending on these factors, the prices for blue sapphires can range from a few hundred to tens of thousands of dollars.

 These are the factors you need to consider when choosing a blue sapphire engagement ring.
 We cover all of these and more in the following guide so that you can make an informed buyer’s decision.

 Gem-quality blue sapphire is mined in several locations around the world, including China, Cambodia, Colombia, Vietnam, Tanzania, Madagascar, Malawi, and the USA.
-However, the highest-quality blue sapphire usually comes from India, Myanmar, Sri Lanka, Thailand, and Australia.
-This is because the sapphire produced in these countries has characteristics that set it apart from the rest, characteristics that can have a significant impact on the price of a blue sapphire ring.
+However, some of the highest-quality blue sapphire often comes from India, Myanmar, Sri Lanka, Thailand, and Australia.
+This is because the blue sapphire produced in these countries has characteristics that set it apart from the rest, particularly in terms of color and clarity, which can have a significant impact on the price of a blue sapphire ring.

 Let’s examine them in more detail below.

-The Kashmir Sapphire from India is probably the most sought-after variety of blue sapphire, though your chances of acquiring one are slim to none.
+The Kashmir Sapphire from India is probably the most sought-after variety of blue sapphire, especially in high-end auctions and among collectors.
+However, your chances of acquiring one are slim to none.
 This is because the mines responsible for producing these exquisite stones have long been exhausted, and no new sources have since been discovered.

 The fact that only a limited number of these gems exist, combined with their distinctive cornflower blue color and silk-like inclusions, means that Kashmir Sapphires typically fetch record prices when they appear at auctions.
-Unfortunately, this puts them out of the average individual’s price range.
+The term “cornflower blue sapphire” describes a stone with a rich, velvety blue color with a medium to medium-dark tone.

-Therefore, it is advisable to exercise caution if you come across one in your search for a blue sapphire ring.
+Therefore, it is advisable to exercise caution if you come across a Kashmir Sapphire in your search for a blue sapphire ring.
 This is because there are some less-than-reputable dealers out there who try to take advantage of the Kashmir’s reputation.
-Thus, any blue sapphire offered for sale under the name “Kashmir” should be accompanied by a report from an internationally-recognized gemological lab, such as the Gemological Institute of America (GIA).
+Thus, any blue sapphire offered for sale under the name “Kashmir” should be accompanied by a report from an internationally recognised gemological lab, such as the Gemological Institute of America (GIA).

 (2) Burmese Sapphire (Myanmar)

-Although Burma (modern-day Myanmar) is more famous for mining some of the world’s finest rubies, the area is also known for producing blue sapphires of exceptional quality.
+Although Burma (modern-day Myanmar) is more famous for mining some of the world’s finest rubies, the area is also known for producing exceptional-quality blue sapphires.

-Prized for its deep violet-blue hues and even distribution of color, Burmese Sapphire can command prices that rival the famed Kashmir.
+Prized for its deep violetish-blue hues and even distribution of color, Burmese Sapphire can command prices that rival the famed Kashmir.
 However, not all sapphire from Burma is considered valuable.
-For example, light blue stones are typically sold for less than those that exhibit a more saturated blue hue with a medium to dark tone.
+For example, light blue stones are typically sold for less than those that exhibit more saturated blue hues with medium-dark tones.

-Another factor that results in lower prices for Burmese Sapphire is that it is more readily available than Kashmir Sapphire, which also means that you are more likely to find Burmese Sapphire engagement rings at your local jewelry shop.
+Another factor that results in lower prices for Burmese Sapphire is that it is more readily available than Kashmir Sapphire, meaning you are more likely to find Burmese Sapphire engagement rings at your local jewelry shop.

 (3) Ceylon Sapphire (Sri Lanka)

 The most famous example of a Ceylon Sapphire is the stone featured in Princess Diana’s engagement ring.
 The ring comprises a 12 ct oval-cut royal blue Ceylon Sapphire surrounded by a halo of 14 diamonds set in 18k white gold.
-It is the very same ring now worn by the Duchess of Cambridge.
+It is the very same ring now worn by Catherine, Princess of Wales.

 (4) Thai Sapphire